PedroEstevesPT/kaldi_toy_example/README.md

 mkdir tmp; for file in *.wav; do sox ${file} -r 16000 ./tmp/${file}; done
 ```

 - data: This will be the directory used in the experiment with the data already downsampled and convert to wav.
 Untouched is only for pedagogic purposes.
+Inside this directory in the **train** and **test** folder there are already the 5 required files mentioned in the kaldi for dummies tutorial (spk2gender,wav.scp,text,utt2spk and corpus.txt)